Setting up an Apache Web Server on a Raspberry Pi

 Additional - install PHP

-To allow your Apache server to process PHP files, you'll need to install PHP5 and the PHP5 module for Apache.
+To allow your Apache server to process PHP files, you'll need to install the latest version of PHP and the PHP module for Apache.
 Type the following command to install these:

 Now remove the